Spoon

 “In modern quantum theory there is hardly any doubt that elementary particles are ultimately mathematical forms. … For a physicist the thing-in-itself, if he uses this concept, is ultimately a mathematical structure.” — Werner Heisenberg

-Therefore, ‘physical matter’ exists only in our imagination as a highly problematic (considering the ‘hard problem’ of consciousness) metaphysical concept and an abstract mathematical description of that which, from the point of view of the least problematic and most conceptually parsimonious ontological idealism (consciousness-only ontology), is not ‘physical matter’ but transcendental intersubjectivity whose elementary causal structures/processes are described mathematically as ‘elementary particles, waves, etc.’.
+Therefore, ‘physical matter’ exists only in our imagination as a highly problematic (considering the ‘hard problem’ of consciousness) metaphysical concept and an abstract mathematical description of that which, from the point of view of the least problematic and most conceptually parsimonious ontological idealism (consciousness-only ontology), is not ‘physical matter’ but transcendental intersubjectivity whose elementary causal structures are described mathematically as ‘elementary particles, waves, etc.’.

 “The empiricist talk of natural scientists often, if not for the most part, gives the impression that the natural sciences are based on the experience of objective nature.
 But it is not in this sense true that these sciences are experiential sciences, that they follow experience in principle, that they all begin with experiences, that all their inductions must finally be verified through experiences; rather, this is true only in that other sense whereby experience [yields] a self-evidence taking place purely in the [phenomenal] life-world and as such is the source of self-evidence for what is objectively established in the sciences, the latter never themselves being experiences of the objective.
 The objective is precisely never experienceable as itself; and scientists themselves, by the way, consider it in this way whenever they interpret it as something metaphysically transcendent, in contrast to their confusing empiricist talk.” — Edmund Husserl